ioBroker/ioBroker.sql/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Fix crash cases reported by Sentry
 * (Apollon77) Fix several places where pooled connections might have not been returned to pool correctly and add logging for it
+* (Apollon77) Work around an issue in used Pooling library that potentially gave out too many connections

 ### 2.0.2 (2022-05-11)
 * (Apollon77) BREAKING: Configuration is only working in the new Admin 5 UI!